Loving (1970 film)

 Loving is a 1970 American comedy-drama film released by Columbia Pictures and directed by Irvin Kershner.
 It is based on the novel Brooks Wilson Ltd. written by pulp magazine illustrator John McDermott under his pen name J.M.
 Ryan.
-The movie starred George Segal in the lead role of a philandering illustrator and Eva Marie Saint as his wife.
+The movie stars George Segal in the lead role of philandering illustrator Brooks Wilson and Eva Marie Saint as his wife Selma.
 The cast included Sterling Hayden, David Doyle, Keenan Wynn, Roy Scheider, and Sherry Lansing.
-Broadway actress Betsy von Furstenberg has a small uncredited role, only one of two motion pictures she ever appeared in.
+Broadway actress Betsy von Furstenberg has a small uncredited role, one of only two motion pictures she ever appeared in.

 Plot

-Brooks Wilson is a busy man, juggling his work as a commercial artist with a marriage to Selma, and two young daughters.
+Brooks Wilson is a busy man, juggling his work as a commercial artist with a marriage to Selma, and two young daughters Lizzie and Hannah.
 He also has a girlfriend on the side, Grace, who wants him to commit to her, but he cannot do it.

 Brooks is trying desperately to land an elusive account from Lepridon, but this is seeming harder to achieve than he thought.
-One evening they attend a party at a grand Connecticut home.
-Feeling his life is falling apart, Brooks seduces flirty Nelly, wife of his associate Will.
+One evening, he and Selma attend a party at a grand Connecticut home.
+Feeling his life is falling apart, Brooks seduces flirty Nelly Parks, wife of his associate Will.
 They go to a children's playhouse outside the main house, and their indiscretions are caught on closed-circuit television.
 Selma and Will are devastated.
 Brooks and Will fall into a fist-fight.
 After the commotion dies down, the harried Brooks tells Selma that he finally landed the Lepridon account.
 She smacks him with her handbag, and they stare at each other in silence, seeing their marriage honestly for the first time.